proinators/padhaihub/README.md

 ## Implementation

 The app is meant to allow for realtime chatting and file sharing.
-Tech stack to be used along with Flutter:
+Tech stack used along with Flutter:
 1. Backend
    * [Firebase](https://firebase.google.com):
      * OAuth login for authentication